 Kyubey dipped his head slightly, as if nodding to itself.

 Second, it greatly interested us that they had a statue of Akemi Homura inside their main building.
-Grigori believed that he had seen Homura earlier on Optatum, after she was supposed to have died, and based much of his insane beliefs on what she had achieved.
+Grigori DeWitt believed that he had seen her earlier on Optatum, after she was supposed to have died, and based much of his insane beliefs on what she had achieved.
 He was quite sincere in this belief, but that is of course not surprising for someone so insane.
 After all, we had plenty of Incubators on Optatum at the time, and it is absurd to suggest that he could see her, when we couldn't.

 Kyubey looked back up at Kyouko.